log2timeline/dftimewolf/docs/recipe-list.md

 **Details:**

-Copies a volume from an AWS account, creates an analysis VM, and attaches the copied volume to it.
+Copies a volume from an AWS account, creates an analysis VM in AWS (with a startup script containing installation instructions for basic forensics tooling), and attaches the copied volume to it.

 Modules: `AWSCollector`